matracy/startup/README.md

 * Added server config to Vite
 * Set frontend to use API rather than mocks
 * Colors are now dynamicly furnished by 3rd-party API
+* Changed createPoll.jsx to use 3rd-party datepicker component library, as the native HTML type="date" wasn't working
 ### Additions
 * Created backend service endpoints
   - /api/auth